Secure VoIP service

 - Standard: Access to their own user settings and domestic calling

-Custom roles are only available with Office Premium and Enterprise editions.
+Custom roles are only available with Office Premium and Ultimate editions.

 - Access permissions either enable or prevent a user from using a feature or app.
 When a role doesn’t have permission to access a feature, that feature won’t display for the user, so it’s as if the feature doesn’t even exist.
 Similarly, when the role doesn’t have permission to access an app, the user is not able to download, log in, or use the app.